-This expert guide shows you what to do when the cycles of your clothes dryer don’t advance properly, with troubleshooting tips and possible solutions.
+This expert guide shows you how to fix your clothes dryer when the cycles don’t advance properly, with troubleshooting tips and possible solutions.

 A clothes dryer’s timer is designed to advance from one setting to the next when the heat in the tumbler has reached a certain level for a given period of time.
 If yours doesn’t, or if the dryer cycles properly when you advance the timer control by hand, it is likely that the timer is broken and needs replacement.